kondrei/CursSV2022/README.md

 1. Count players moves
 2. Count players mills
 3. Starting server at 3001 port to resolve conflict
+4. Adding the Hall of Fame!
+After a player wins the game, he can enter his name and it will be saved on the server in a file

 ### Install & run